ropolomx/amr_one_health_2021/README.md

 * Overview of methods for bacterial genomics and molecular epidemiology
 * Introduction to databases and tools for the analysis of antimicrobial resistance genes

+## Workshop program (2021-06-16)

+* Introduction and overview of bioinformatics for AMR: methods and databases
+* Hands-on work with the Comprehensive Antimicrobial Resistance Database (CARD): using RGI to analyze
+* Hands-on work with Galaxy: assembly of a MRSA genome

 ## Resources

 ### Workshop slides